Battle of Andkhud: Battle

 Due to the hostile environment in Gurganz and on the encroachment of the Qara Khitai and Qarakhanid contingents, the Ghurids were forced to relieve the siege and start their retreat to Ghazna.
 The Qara Khitai troops albeit, stationed themselves near the river Oxus to overtake the Ghurids in their retreat.

-Muhammad was chased by the forces of Alauddin until Saifabad (Alauddin inflicted significant losses on the Ghurids in Hazar Saf), before the aiding contingent of Khwarazm marching from Transoxania surrounded them.
+Muhammad was chased by the forces of Alauddin until Saifabad where the Khwarezmians inflicted significant losses on the Ghurids in Hazar Saf, before the aiding contingent of Khwarezmians marching from Transoxania surrounded them.
 The Ghurids exhausted in their long march from Gurgānj started the battle with Muhammad in the rear of his army with 20,000 cavalry soldiers.
 Many of the Ghurid soldiers start retreating although, Muhammad continue to lead the vanguard.
 However, he got seriously wounded by an arrow and was taken by his slave general Aibak Yogi to safety inside a castle between Merv and Balkh.
-A large number of Ghurid soldiers were slain who covered his retreat to the castle.
+A large number of Ghurid soldiers were slain who covered his retreat to the castle, including the Ghurid governor of strategic Multan and Uch - Nasiruddin Aitam.
 According to the chronicler Hasan Nizami - "Only a few person from the army of Islam were left".
 The numerically superior forces of Qara Khitais and Qarakhanids eventually routed the Ghurids completely.

-They victorious army advanced further and successfully breached the wall of the castle in which Muhammad of Ghor took shelter.
-At this time, Uthman who according to Minhaj-i Siraj Juzjani don't want the "Sultan of Islam to be captured by the infidels", intervened and asked Muhammad of Ghor to negotiate and surrender his possessions to escape alive.
+The victorious army advanced further and successfully breached the wall of the castle in which Muhammad of Ghor took shelter.
+At this time, Uthman who according to Minhaj-i Siraj Juzjani didn't want the "Sultan of Islam to be captured by the infidels", intervened and asked Muhammad of Ghor to negotiate and surrender his possessions to escape alive.
 Muhammad agreed for the negotiations and paid heavy ransom to Tayangu.
 Thus, Muhammad routed completely was allowed to return to his capital safely.

 Aftermath

 The defeat in Andkhud turned out to be a disaster for prestige of the Ghurids, who lost their control over most of the Khorasan except Herat and Balkh.
 Further, Muhammad was forced to conclude a peace treaty with Alauddin and Khwazmian Empire.

 The Catastrophe of Andkhud, lead to a number of rebellions in the Ghurid empire.
-Aibak Beg, his general during the battle deserted him and seized Multan after executing Mu'izz's governor of Multan Amir Dad Hasan.
-Hussain Kharmil as per Minhaj, also deserted him.
+Aibak Beg, his general during the battle deserted him and seized Multan after executing Muhammad's governor of Multan Amirdad Hasan.
+Hussain Kharmil as per Juzjani, also deserted him.
 Notwithstanding, within a year or so, Muhammad of Ghor curbed these rebellions and restored his empire to stability.
-He built boat bridge across the river Oxus to launch a full-scale invasion of Transoxania to avenge his rout at Andhkhud.
+He ordered the construction of a boat bridge across the river Oxus to launch a invasion of Transoxania to avenge his rout at Andhkhud.
 The Ghurid governor of Bamiyan was ordered to prepare for a "holy war against the infidels of Turkistan".

-However, another rebellion occurred in his empire in Punjab by the Hindu Khokhars who disrupted Muhammad's communication between Lahore and Ghazni which forced him to move towards India again.
+However, another rebellion occurred in his empire in the Salt Range by the Hindu Khokhars who disrupted Muhammad's communication between Lahore and Ghazni which forced him to move towards India again.
 The Khokhars were defeated after a hotly contested battle.
-Subsequently, a general masscare of Khokhars was ordered after the battle and many were enslaved.
 On his way back, Muhammad was assassinated near the Indus by Ismailis on 15 March 1206 whom he persecuted during his lifetime.